Eggnog Martini

 In the United States, around Christmastime, you can find eggnog very easily in almost any grocery store.

-In fact, it’s so common that in my grocery store, there is at least 7 different option ranging from vanilla-flavored eggnog to rum-flavored eggnog to dairy-free eggnog.
+In fact, it’s so common that there are at least seven different options in my grocery store, ranging from vanilla-flavored eggnog to rum-flavored eggnog to dairy-free eggnog.

 eggnog martini in a glass topped with nutmeg